 As shown on the charts on the next page, the majority of DASNY's revenues and expenses relates to activity associated with the bonds and notes DASNY issues rather than its own operations.
 The revenues generated in restricted bond and note accounts accumulate until needed.
 In some years, revenues exceed expenses in restricted bond and note accounts, usually as a result of income on investments and contributions of cash and investments.
-In other years, expenses exceed revenues in restricted bond and note accounts are utilized, usually for payment of debt service, redemption of bonds and notes or transfers to escrow in connection with refundings.
-Note 2015 amounts in the charts below have not been restated to reflect the implementation of the previously discussed new accounting rules related to pensions.
+In other years, expenses exceed revenues in restricted bond and note accounts as accumulated revenues are utilized, usually for payment of debt service, redemption of bonds and notes or transfers to escrow in connection with refundings.